Descriptor Notation

 Get a keypair from the wallet, then build an unsigned transaction with a ladder output.

-# Get a keypair $ ghost-cli -signet getnewaddress tb1q... $ ghost-cli -signet getaddressinfo tb1q... | jq .pubkey "02abc123..." # Create an unsigned tx with a vault condition: # hot key + 144-block delay, OR 2-of-3 multisig recovery $ ghost-cli -signet createtxmlsc \ '[{"txid":"<utxo>","vout":0}]' \ '[{"amount":0.001,"conditions":[{ "blocks":[ {"type":"SIG","fields":[{"type":"PUBKEY","hex":"02abc..."},{"type":"SCHEME","hex":"01"}]}, {"type":"CSV","fields":[{"type":"NUMERIC","hex":"90000000"}]} ] }]}]' 0 → {"hex":"04000000..."}
+# Get a keypair $ bitcoin-cli -signet getnewaddress tb1q... $ bitcoin-cli -signet getaddressinfo tb1q... | jq .pubkey "02abc123..." # Create an unsigned tx with a vault condition: # hot key + 144-block delay, in a single rung governing output 0. # createrungtx takes inputs, output amounts, and a rungs array # (shared-tree shape — one conditions_root for the whole tx). $ bitcoin-cli -signet createrungtx \ '[{"txid":"<utxo>","vout":0}]' \ '[0.001]' \ '[{"output_index":0,"blocks":[ {"type":"SIG","fields":[{"type":"PUBKEY","hex":"02abc..."},{"type":"SCHEME","hex":"01"}]}, {"type":"CSV","fields":[{"type":"NUMERIC","hex":"90000000"}]} ]}]' 0 → {"hex":"04000000..."}

 Step 2: Sign